CyberHeroRS/writeups/TFC/lumapci/README.md

 }
 ```

-## Bypassing validate_signature
+## Bypassing `validate_signature`

 This obstacle is what got most teams stuck.

-### Creating valid signature
+### Creating a valid signature

-Since `checksum` was generated by xoring multiple sha512 hashes, what we could do is generate a large number of random hashes and try to find a combination of hashes such that when xored, we get the target checksum.
+Since `checksum` was generated by xoring multiple sha512 hashes, what we could do is generate a large number of random hashes and try to find a combination of hashes such that when xored together, we get the target checksum.

-We could achieve this by thinking of sha512 as polynome of order 64 and try to solve this linear equation to get hashes that when xored together give us the required checksum.
+We could achieve this by thinking of sha512 as a polynomial of order 64 and try to solve this linear equation to get hashes that when xored together give us the required checksum.

 We did this by creating a matrix of random hashes and used SageMath's `solve_right` function to solve the linear equation.